hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 So you are seeing difference in `layout` in this tiny example and in big code?

 [12:55:22](#1662555322432HTJKW:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I didn't check TBH but I spotted compose/deep and parens í ½í¸‰
+I didn't check TBH but I spotted compose/deep and parens ğŸ˜‰

 [12:56:54](#1662555414433QCEfx:gitter.im) <hiiamboris (NOT THIS ONE)>:
 `compose` is quite evil design